urosolia/LMPC/README.md

 # LMPC Examples

 This repo collects a few LMPC examples.
+For more details please check the README file in the example folders

 ## Native/VirtualEnv Installation